 Drugs in New York's Waters

 Until recently, consumers have been told to flush unwanted drugs.
 With technological advances and research, low levels of drugs are being found in our surface waters.
 We know that some drugs pass largely unaltered through our wastewater treatment plants and enter rivers and other waters.
-Drugs from heath care facilities, pharmaceutical manufacturing facilities and farms can also reach the water.
+Drugs from heath care facilities, pharmaceutical manufacturing facilities, veterinarians' offices, and farms can reach the water.
 There is also a significant health risk associated with the abuse of prescription drugs that remain in the home.
 Although the health and environmental consequences are still being studied, we do know that:

 Research has shown that continuous